elenamik/vacation-day-planner-frontend/left-off.md

 - adding ability to click on event with modal popping up:
     - design modal completely first!!
     - style modal - look at notes and plan fields

-    -> button to close modal : left off: cant exit modal
+    -> button to close modal : left off: cant exit modal. cant animate exit!

+- redux:
+    - set up redux
+    -> consider disabling edit mode for rest when a modal is open
     -  have entered text stored in state and rendered

-- redux:
-    - have entered text save to store (set up redux)
-    - consider disabling edit mode for rest when a modal is open
+    - set up user flow (login as user, load events, edit,logout)

 - next to tackle:
     - responsiveness
     - adding couple of things to backend ( count in vacation days tag )
     - connect backend with login

 - side hustle visual improvements:
     - buttons: hover/on click effects